EofK/Benchmark-15-ML-Models-Using-159-Binary-Class-Tabular-Datasets/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; Contains the consolidated Excel file with 2,384 model–dataset pairs, including accuracy, throughput, and metadata used in the analysis.

 •	requirements.txt

-    Python package dependencies required to reproduce the environment used for all experiments.
+&nbsp;&nbsp;&nbsp;&nbsp; Python package dependencies required to reproduce the environment used for all experiments.

 •	LICENSE

-    MIT license information governing use, distribution, and modification of this repository.
+&nbsp;&nbsp;&nbsp;&nbsp; MIT license information governing use, distribution, and modification of this repository.

 •	README

-    This document
+&nbsp;&nbsp;&nbsp;&nbsp; This document

 Project Overview